 “There’s been this huge cultural shift.
 We now live in a society where most people believe a child can not be out of your sight for one second, where people think children need constant, total adult supervision.
 This shift is not rooted in fact.
 It’s not rooted in any true change.
 It’s imaginary.
 It’s rooted in irrational fear.”

 Does Attachment Parenting Lead to Overprotectiveness?

-I worry that our emphasis on attachment parenting may be fueling some of this over-protectiveness.
-I see them as two different things, but I’m not sure that is how it is playing out in real life.
+I worry that our emphasis on attachment parenting may fuel some of this over-protectiveness.
+I see them as two different things, but I’m not sure that is how it plays out in real life.
 I’d love to hear from some of our attachment parenting folks about how they see the distinction.

 P.S.
-Join us on our social networks for more questions and discussions like this.
+Join us on our online support community for more questions and discussions like this.
 We have a lot of fun talking about these type of issues and offering each other support.